Reactions to the Boeing 737 MAX groundings: Airbus

-Airbus is a main competitor of Boeing.

 In May 2019, executives of Airbus told reporters they do not view the relationship between Boeing and the FAA as having been corrupted.
 They compared the EASA and the FAA, saying "EASA has a slightly different mandate than the FAA.
 EASA is a purely safety orientated agency."
 Airbus Chief Commercial Officer Christian Scherer did not feel the 737 MAX is a variant that has stretched the original 737 too far: "The MAX is not one stretch too many, in my humble opinion".
 Airbus leader Remi Maillard stated: "We work hand in hand with the regulators, and with the OEMs to adopt the safety standards.
 But, to be clear, our internal safety standards are even more stringent than what is required by the regulators".
 Scherer remarked on the way manufacturers can learn from accidents: "Whenever there is an accident out there, the first question that gets asked in an Airbus management meeting is: can we learn from it?"

 On April 30, 2019, Airbus CEO Guillaume Faury said the 737 MAX grounding "is not changing the mid- to long-term picture" as "[Airbus is] limited by the supply chain": it should reach a monthly A320 production rate of 60 by mid-2019 before 63 in 2021 while Boeing reduced MAX monthly output to 42 from 52.

 On November 17, 2019, at the Dubai Air Show, Airbus Chief Commercial Officer, Christian Scherer, firmly rejected the notion that Airbus was benefiting from the grounding of Boeing 737 MAX.
 Speaking to CNBC, he said, "I really need to correct that cultural belief.
 This does not benefit anyone in this industry, the least of which would be Airbus.
 It's a tragedy, it is an issue for Boeing to resolve, but it is not good for competitors to see problems on any one particular airplane type."

 The 737 MAX's primary competitor is Airbus's bestseller aircraft, the A320neo.
 The A320neo continued to win orders in the wake of the Boeing 737 MAX grounding, booking over US$11 billion in orders, with additional orders from airlines that are either canceling their 737 MAX orders altogether, or reducing quantities.
 However, Airbus cannot take advantage of the situation because the A320's production slots are limited.
 The Airbus A320's backlog is sold out through 2025.

 Deliveries for the A320 family and the B737 series have been as follows: